Destination

 Trek & Climb: Glacier Velo de la Novia (5,269m)

-Following on; this is a rare location which is virtually untouched by mainstream tourism.
+Following on; this is a rare location that is virtually untouched by mainstream tourism.
 Then; you will find peace & tranquility for a few days and uncover the peaceful way of life in rural Peru.

 Leaving from Cusco; in private transportation early in the morning with our crew, we’ll drive for 2hrs in a northerly direction into the Sacred Valley.
-Following our arrival we’ll take our time to check all of our equipment for the climb at the start point in San Isidro.
+Following our arrival, we’ll take our time to check all of our equipment for the climb at the start point in San Isidro.

 In the Peruvian Andes, there are a wide variety of peaks that require a good level of technique, and experience.
-The glacier Velo de la Novia is a great introduction to glacial climbing, it is quite a flat climb with good compact snow that make it a great first experience to this discipline.
+The glacier Velo de la Novia is a great introduction to glacial climbing, it is quite a flat climb with good compact snow that makes it a great first experience to this discipline.

-At the summit of the glacier you’ll experience clear views of the surrounding range and peaks such as the southeast view of Pumahuanca and southwest of the Sirihuani.
+At the summit of the glacier, you’ll experience clear views of the surrounding range and peaks such as the southeast view of Pumahuanca and southwest of the Sirihuani.

 Sustainable tourism